PedroTChang/til/git/common-commands.md

 ### Nice to knows:

 - git clone [link to the repository]
-  - You should essentially be inside the folder that you want to
+  - You should essentially be inside the folder that you want to clone the repository to!j
+- git pull --no edit